yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 - **scan()** method is called on the table object to scan the table.
 - **print()** statement prints the response from the scan() method to the console.

-Execute the Python script to scan for data using
+Execute the Python script to scan for data using the following command;

 ```sh
 ./bin/ddb/scan